Answers to the most common questions about postpartum depression, postpartum anxiety, postpartum OCD, postpartum psychosis and more.

-- Baby Center Postpartum Depression: Many new moms get the baby blues, but some face postpartum depression (PPD) - a serious condition.
+- Post Partum Depression And Adoption: Postpartum Depression Treatment Pdf Many new moms get the baby blues, but some face postpartum depression (PPD) – a serious condition.
 Find out whether you may have PPD and what you can d.
-What are the “Baby Blues?”
-The “baby blues” are the least severe form of postpartum depression.
-A...
+Interpersonal psychotherapy (IPT) is a dynamically informed a...

 - Signs And Symptoms Of Post Partum Depression: Postnatal depression, a more serious condition, is also common. feel about, and care for, your baby and other children it is important not to ignore any signs.
 Learn more about depression -- symptoms, natural treatment, and what you can do toward it ...